rmolinamir/react-png-modal/README.md

 `alwaysShow`      |     This property will prevent the cancel button from being rendered.
 I assume the modal won't receive toggleModal nor closeModal functionalities from being passed. e.g. Commonly used for modals while uploading data to a backend, the modal dismounts when alwaysShow turns false.
 `background`      |     Background styling, transparent styling takes priority over background styling.
 `border`          |     Border styling, transparent styling takes priority over border styling.

-1. You can place it anywhere on your DOM tree.
-2. Can handle any type of children.
-It has a max-width of 500px, but it's a property that can be changed thourgh max

 ## Usage for React.js version ^16.8 (see below for previous versions)